 What is Electionland?

-Electionland is a collaborative journalism project that will cover voting access, cybersecurity and election integrity in the midterm elections.
-Rather than covering the race and the results, Electionland’s goal is to document, nationally and in real time, voting impediments such as long lines, harassment at the polls, changed voting locations, provisional ballot use, voter ID issues, ballot design problems and vote disruption caused by hacking.
+Electionland is a collaborative journalism project that will cover voting access, cybersecurity, misinformation and election integrity in the 2020 elections.
+Rather than covering the race and the results, Electionland’s goal is to document, nationally and in real time, voting impediments such as long lines, harassment at the polls, misinformation about voting, registration purges, changed voting locations, provisional ballot use, voter ID issues, ballot design problems and vote disruption caused by hacking.

 Who can sign up?